desmondrasie/Taskify/README.md

 ## Contribution

-While Taskify is a personal learning project, any contributions, suggestions, and feedback are highly welcomed!
+While ThoughtHarbour is a personal learning project, any contributions, suggestions, and feedback are highly welcomed!
 Feel free to fork the project and explore your own implementations.

 ## Technologies Used